meidata/meidata.github.io/_knitr/markdown_blog/Kaggle competition Quora question pairs .Rmd

 date: 2017-08-14
 ---

-  Quora question pairs competition ended two months ago in kaggle, it was my first serious kaggle competition and as final result I got a bronze medal for being in the top 8% position in the scoreboard.
+  The Quora question pairs competition ended two months ago in kaggle, it was my first serious kaggle competition and as the final result, I got a bronze medal for being in the top 8% position in the scoreboard.

   Frankly speaking, this competition is so fierce that I remembered one Saturday before the competition ended, I was in top 3%, and when I checked on the following Monday I was pushed downed to top 7% already, and there are some really good kaggle masters competing there which really show me the huge gap between my model and theirs.
-That's the reason why I decide to write this blog to share the some take-aways from this competition and some useful features drawn from the winner solution shared in the discussion board after the competition ended.
+That's the reason why I decided to write this blog to share some takeaways from this competition and some useful features drawn from the winner solution shared in the discussion board after the competition ended.

   * *[Quora](https://en.wikipedia.org/wiki/Quora "wikipedia") is a question-and-answer site where questions are asked, answered, edited and organized by its community of users.
 The website has [100 million unique visitors](https://www.quora.com/How-many-people-use-Quora-7 "how many people use Quora") per month as march of 2016.*